elmehdiaitami/Cloud_Engineer_Learning_Path/notes/Identity and Access Management (IAM).md

 # Identity and Access Management (IAM)
 ## Theory :
+- Administrators can apply policies that define who can do what on which resources.

-It is a way of identifying who can do what on which resource.
+- It is a way of identifying who can do what on which resource.
 The who can be a person, group or application.
 The what refers to specific privileges or actions and the resource could be any Google Cloud service.

 <div align="center">
   <strong>IAM OBJECTS</strong>